 Send a Fax From Your Phone Without a Telephone Line

-If you’ve ever wondered “can I really use my cellphone to send a fax?” then now you know the answer — and you even know exactly how to do it.
+If you’ve ever wondered “can I really use my cellphone to send a fax?” it turns out the whole process is possible without even a phone line.

 You might think that faxing from your phone is more of a gimmick or luxury, but it couldn’t be more of a necessity.
 Entrepreneurs and small business owners are always on the go, and as such, should be able to stay in touch with contacts while traversing these urban jungles.